-The severity level of the reminders (see 3.3.2) is indicated by red, yellow and grey icons on the left side of the reminder.
+The severity level of the reminders (see 4.3.2) is indicated by red, yellow and grey icons on the left side of the reminder.

 For more information about the background of the reminder, click the "info" icon to the right of the reminder.
-This opens a link to the EBMEDS website with a more detailed description of the reminder.
-The description presents, for example, the scientific evidence behind the reminder (see 4.2.2).
+This opens a link to the producer's website with a more detailed description of the reminder.
+The description presents, for example, the scientific evidence behind the reminder (see 5.2.2).